robbiemanson/site-starter/README.md

 4. `brew install graphicsmagick` (ditto)
 5. `npm install` (install NPM packages)

 Now just open the site in your text editor and away you go.
-Some important changes you'' want to make:
+Some important changes you'll want to make:

 1. Find and replace all instances of `examplesite.com` with URL of new site
 2. Find and replace instances of `Site Owner`